HardisonInk.com

 6:30 p.m. --

-The Levy County Republican Executive Committee's monthly meeting starts with food and fellowship at 6:30 p.m., followed by the meeting at 7 p.m. at a new location for these meetings: The Gathering Table, 116 N Main St. (U.S. Highway 19) in Chiefland.
+The Levy County Republican Executive Committee's monthly meeting starts with food and fellowship at 6:30 p.m., followed by the meeting at 7 p.m. at a new location for these meetings.
+The new location is Bett's Big T Restaurant, 2525 N. Young Blvd., Chiefland.
 Everyone is invited to come hear from county leaders who will explain what's happening now or in the future of Levy County.
 Every meeting has informative Republican ideas, information and plans for the future in the county, state and nation.

 7 p.m. -- The Suwannee Valley Players meet at The Chief Theater, 25 E. Park Ave, Chiefland.
 The players discuss things that relate to the theater and upcoming shows.
 Anyone wishing to attend is welcome and no acting experience is necessary.
 For more information, please leave a message by calling 352-493-2787 or email to SuwanneeValleyPlayers@gmail.com.